Ma-Zijing/Ma-Zijing.github.io/_pages/about.md

 [//]: # (## Bio)

 My name is Zijing Ma (马子靖).
-I am currently a first-year PhD student at The Hong Kong Polytechinic University (PolyU), under the supervision of Professor [Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
+I am currently a first-year Ph.D. student at The Hong Kong Polytechinic University (PolyU), under the supervision of Professor [Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
 I received my Master's degree from the School of Computer Science and Engineering at Central South University (CSU), under the guidance of